Education and learning are key components in the ongoing professionalisation of our industry.

 To find out more, read about it here.

-The Protective Security Advisor Apprenticeship is a new qualification that has been developed by a Trailblazing Group made up of stakeholders from the Government including the National Protective Security Agency (NPSA), the National Cyber Security Centre (NCSC) and the UK National Authority for Counter-Eavesdropping (UK NACE), Business, Academia and Security Organisations, including The Security Institute.
+The Protective Security Adviser Apprenticeship is a new qualification that has been developed by the Trailblazing Group, made up of stakeholders from the Government including the National Protective Security Agency (NPSA), the National Cyber Security Centre (NCSC) and the UK National Authority for Counter-Eavesdropping (UK NACE), Business, Academia and Security Organisations, including The Security Institute.

 Details of the content of the new standard and the current status can be found here:

-Protective Security Advisor / Institute for Apprenticeships and Technical Education
+Protective Security Adviser / Institute for Apprenticeships and Technical Education

 You will see that the Institute for Apprenticeships and Technical Education (IfATE) has approved the occupational standard and end-point assessment plan.
 We are now at the final stage of waiting for levy funding approval before it becomes available which is expected to be in the summer of 2025.

-The Security Institute is proud to host the core information related to the Protective Security Advisor Apprenticeship as part of our three pillars of membership, professionalisation and influence.
+The Security Institute is proud to host the core information related to the Protective Security Adviser Apprenticeship as part of our three pillars of membership, professionalisation and influence.